vicolinho/crfMapping/README.md

 crfMapping
 ==========

-This program calculates the change of a set of CRF versions.
+This program calculates the changes of a set of CRF versions.
 Furthermore, it classifies the relvance of changes of modified items